 In the winter of 2015, I was laid off of from a wonderful company where I had an amazing position in recruiting.
 While being laid off generally sounds like an awful thing to have happen, I knew in my heart that this change in direction came from the Lord.
 Actually, the night before I was laid off, I prayed for direction in my life.
 Since the lay off, I have received undeniable confirmation that the Lord has a plan for His Agapé Market.
 A plan to change people and communities and expand His Kingdom through His Agapé Love.

-Here at The Agapé Market, we have several goals.
-It is our aim to show Agapé love to all we encounter, create change in communities in a positive way, and to support local artisans and crafters.
+Here at Market, we have several goals.
+It is our aim to show Agapé love to all we encounter, create change in communities in a positive way, and to support artisans and crafters.

-It is our goal to donate a substantial percentage of profits to supporting successful local, national and potentially international non-profits and NGO's.
-Currently, we are committed to our local Bridge Program and a national positive and encouraging radio station.
+Our purpose it to donate profits to supporting successful local, national and international non-profits that provide job skills and life skills to those in need.
+Currently, we are committed to our local Bridge Program.
 To learn more about the non-profits we support, please go to our Agapé Partners page.

 It is my hope that this note provided the background information you were looking for.
 If not, please feel free to contact us, and we would be happy to provide more detail.